🔥 Heatwave incoming? See the mini cooler everyone's grabbing this summer →

 • Personal touch: A framed photo, small artwork, or a plant.

 Boundaries matter.
 This space is for decompressing, not doomscrolling.
-IMO, it’s the best habit builder you can “decorate.”
+Honestly, it’s the best habit builder you can “decorate.”

 12. Upgrade Your Soft Goods (Without Replacing Everything)